 Beans are legumes and are a healthy diet choice.

-It is true that we must make legumes part of our daily diet, and this is a good choice in my opinion.
+We must make legumes part of our daily diet, which is a good choice in my opinion.

 Beans contain amino acids, the protein building blocks that the body uses to heal and make new tissues, such as bone, muscle, hair, skin, and blood.

-Rice and beans recipes are great side dishes
+A Rice and beans recipe is a great side dish.

-There are many different ways to incorporate beans into your diets.
+There are many different ways to incorporate beans into your diet.
 Rice and Beans dish is an excellent choice to serve with Chicken in Creole Sauce or any meat sauce.
-To make this recipe, you can use either white rice or yellow rice.
+You can use either white rice or yellow rice to make this recipe.

 Although the norm is to use yellow rice, good white rice will also taste great.
-Not every type of brand of rice makes great dishes when mixed with other ingredients.
+Not every rice brand makes great dishes when mixed with other ingredients.
 My preferred choice is Jasmine rice.
 There is no need to add a lot of water.
-Just enough water to cook the rice, and you are ready to go.
+With enough water to cook the rice, you are ready to go.